coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/10.workflow/07.upsert_workflows/item.md

 If you define a context variable named linkmodeid and set its' value to the CRMID of a record in the application, the new record that is created will be related to that CRMID.
 This is to easily support many to many relations (Documents for example).

-If you load [an attachmentdefinition](/en/devel/corebosws/docenhance_examples)(**Webservice: Working with Documents and Images Create, Update and Retrieve Documents**) into the virtual "attachments" field, the task will upload the file into the field.
+If you load [an attachmentdefinition](http://localhost/coreBOSDocumentation/configuration-tools/webservice-development/docenhance) into the virtual "attachments" field, the task will upload the file into the field.

 <table class="table table-striped">